 Long, deserted, and desert roads await you here.
 You may even find yourself straddled between the ocean and desert on the Skeleton Coast or driving by the world’s largest sand dunes.
 We ventured to Namibia right after South Africa and found the country easy to travel, affordable, and great for campers.

 Oh, the countries population is just over two million so you can go for hours without seeing a single person on the road.
-This also requires you practice good safety skills and you’re self-sufficient.
+This also requires you to practice good safety skills and you’re self-sufficient.
 Always carry water!

 Plan Your Epic Road Trip!

 We rely on a few trusted websites that help save us money and time when booking hotels, flights, and car rentals.
 Check out some of our preferred partners below: